 Ticagrelor Side Effects

 Commonly reported side effects of ticagrelor include: dyspnea.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Applies to ticagrelor: oral tablet.

 Oral route (Tablet)

 Ticagrelor can cause significant, sometimes fatal, bleeding.
 Do not use in patients with active pathological bleeding or history of intracranial hemorrhage.
 Do not start in patients undergoing urgent CABG.
 If possible, manage bleeding without discontinuing ticagrelor.
 Stopping ticagrelor increases the risk of subsequent cardiovascular events.
 Maintenance doses of aspirin above 100 mg in patients with acute coronary syndrome reduce the effectiveness of ticagrelor and should be avoided.

 Along with its needed effects, ticagrelor may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.